mongodb/docs/source/includes/fact-data-prep-oracle-step1.rst

 #.
 Grant select permissions to the service account:

-   The required permission for the service account depend on whether the tables are owned by the service account used to run the sync job.
+   The required permission for the service account depend on whether the tables are owned by the service account used to run the migration job.
    To check table ownership run the following query:

    .. code-block:: sql